Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 ## Terminologies
 1. **patch** - It is a set of changes to a computer program or its supporting data designed to update, fix, or improve it.
-2. **commit** - A single unit of code changs is called a commit.
-A PR (Pull Request) consist of one or more commits.
+2. **commit** - A single unit of code changes is called a commit.
+A PR (Pull Request) consists of one or more commits.
 3. **PR** - PR stands for Pull Request.
-It's synonm for a patch in Open Source terminilogoy.
+It's a synonym for a patch in Open Source terminology.
 4. **repo** - It is a short form for the word repository.
-Repository is a place where things are stored and can be found.
+A repository is a place where things are stored and can be found.

 ## Contribute
-You have something to share?
+Do you have something to share?
 Open an Issue or Create PR.

 ## License